emilebourban/ADA-Project/README.md

 - Finish report

 # Questions for TAa
-- How can we read the wikidata.json.bz2 file on the cluster.
+- How can we read the wikidata.json.bz2 file with a python script on the cluster.
 There seems to be a probleme with the bz2 module.